MillenniumMachines/Milo-v1.5/docs/bom/sourcing_guide.md

 #### Wiring

-Please consult your local guidelines for refulation wire size
+Please consult your local guidelines for regulation wire size.

-#### Ferrule CableTerminations
+#### Ferrule cable terminations

-Size and use where appropriate
+Size and use where appropriate.

-#### Epoxy Resin & Granite Sand
+#### Epoxy resin & granite sand

-The mix of epoxy resin and granite sand can be used to fill the ballast box of your machine, it is optional but can help dampen you machine.
+A mix of epoxy resin and granite sand can be used to fill the ballast box of your machine.
+This is optional, but can help to dampen excessive vibration.
 <!-- TODO check with the design team -->